J-Barta/qb-reader-parser/README.md

   - Enable the plugin and go to its settings
   - Set the deck for your obsidian cards to go to
   - Enable Cloze Paragraph styling - See [To Use](##To Use) section
-- Download `main.js`, `manifest.json`, and `styles.css` from the latest [Release](https://github.com/J-Barta/obsidian-qb-reader/releases).
+- `obsidian-qb-reader.zip` from the latest [Release](https://github.com/J-Barta/obsidian-qb-reader/releases).
-  - Place these files into a single folder labeled `obsidian-qb-reader`
+  - Extract the folder and locate its inner folder (also called `obsidian-qb-reader.zip`)
   - Move this folder into `{Your Obsidian Vault}/.obsidian/plugins/`
   - Restart Obsidian (probably).
   - Go to your community plugins tab and enable Obsidian QB Reader